androneus14/Intelli-Meals/README.md

-# Intelli Meals
+# Intellirecipe

 Project Description:

-Intelli Meals is a recipe finding application that focuses on nutrition based meals.
+Intellirecipe is a recipe finding application that focuses on nutrition based meals.
 It allows users to search different proteins (chicken, beef, etc.) and providing them with different recipes, instructions on how to prepare the meals, as well as the nutritional values of the meals.
 Another function of the application is helping the user find nearby restaurants that provides these meals, in case they would rather buy the meal instead of making it themselves.

 User Story: